amigavision/amigavision.github.io/best.md

 Unlike traditional MiSTer setups, SuperStation One comes as a complete, assembled console with built-in ports and a polished injection molded (non 3D-printed) enclosure — making it much more accessible to non-DIY users while delivering MiSTer accuracy out of the box, at a reasonable price.

-It also supports multiple video outputs (HDMI, VGA, composite, component, DIN10) that make it ideal for both modern displays and CRT setups — something us nerds value for the best in analog output to period-accurate CRT monitors and TVs.
+It supports multiple video outputs (HDMI, VGA, composite, component, DIN10) that make it ideal for both modern displays and CRT setups — something we highly value for the best in analog output to period-accurate CRT monitors and TVs.

 It also has Bluetooth *&* Wi-Fi support built-in, offering maximum controller and networking support without having to add additional USB dongles.